 While the appearance of the facts mentioned above probably rains true, we will never forget you.
 Do you remember the biblical story of the "Prodigal Son"?
-In short, the youngest asked his Father for his inheritance prematurely and then spent it all wastefully and wound up eating in a pigpen.
-When he came to his senses, he brushed himself off and said I will go back to my Father's house, not even worthy of a son, but as a servant because that would be better than where I am today.
-When the Father realized his son was returning, he threw him a huge party with the fatted calf and everything.
+In short, the youngest asked his father for his inheritance prematurely and then spent it all wastefully and wound-up eating in a pigpen.
+When he came to his senses, he brushed himself off and said I will go back to my father’s house, not even worthy of a son, but as a servant because that would be better than where I am today.
+When the father realized his son was returning, he threw him a huge party with the fatted calf and everything.
 The older brother was upset.
-When asked by his Father why his countenance was down, he expressed his grievances, saying; my brother prematurely requested his inheritance, then wasteful spent it all, and now has returned, and you threw him a huge party.
+When asked by his father why his countenance was down, he expressed his grievances, saying; my brother prematurely requested his inheritance, then wastefully spent it all, and now has returned, and you threw him a huge party.
 You never did that for me, and I've been with you this entire time, working and everything.
 I'm paraphrasing the story, but you get the point.
 Now let me bring it home.

 Like the father in the story of the "Prodigal Son," parents know their children and which ones need more coddling than others.
 While this seems like unfair treatment, it is an ingrained instinct to help all your children succeed.
 With that said, let's talk about how "Special" we consider the one we did not have to coddle and support along the way.
 Just as in the story of the "Prodigal Son," the father expressed to his oldest son that he will give everything he has to him; however, we must always celebrate when a wayward person returns home.

 We know you; we love you, and we haven't forgotten about you.
 When you pierce us with your eyes, we hear the silence of your spirit say "What About Me?" and we say: "All that I have will be yours in due season.”